JuanGaleano/Nuclear_Families/README.md

 ## Overview

-This repository contains the data-processing pipeline, analysis scripts, and outputs for a cross-national study of the **nuclear family household** and its relationship to **educational attainment** across roughly 100 countries.
+This repository contains the data-processing pipeline, analysis scripts, and outputs for a cross-national study of the **nuclear family household** and its relationship to **educational attainment** across roughly 100 countries between 1970 and 2020.
 Building on the premise that nuclear family living arrangements were historically expected to spread mainly as a by-product of socioeconomic development, the project tests whether this prediction holds empirically.

 The analysis draws on the open-access Global Living Arrangements Database  built at CED: